 - 2005: Harvinder Gill, Advisor: Mark Prausnitz, Project Title: Coated Microneedles and Microdermabrasion for transdermal delivery, Host School: Karolinska Institute, Stockholm

-Petit Institute Interdisciplinary Research and Educational "Above and Beyond" Award
+IBB Interdisciplinary Research and Educational "Above and Beyond" Award